aisuhua/docker-php-nginx/README.md

-# PHP & Nginx Dockerfile
+# Simplest PHP and Nginx Dockerfile

 This Dockerfile contain PHP7.2 and lastest Nginx version base on Ubuntu16.04.